ateeb-ali/networking-labs-archive/floating-static-route/README.md

 ## 📁 Files Included

-- `Floating-Static-Route.pkt` — Packet Tracer file with full configured lab
+- `floating-routing.pkt` — Packet Tracer file with full configured lab
 - `README.md` — This file
 - `Topology.png` — The Topology's screenshot from the pkt file
 ---